nosana-ci/nosana-programs/docs/rewards.md

 The rewards program allow stakers to earn rewards.
 Anyone that has a stake can enter the rewards program.

-This are some of the properties of the rewards program:
+These are some of the properties of the rewards program:

 - A stakers' xNOS score determines the portion of the fees a user will receive.
 - You have to explicietly `enter` the rewards program to participate.
 The rewards